Best Things To Do in Siena, Italy Best Things To Do in Siena, Italy

 1. Piazza del Campo

-Piazza del Campo is the main square in Siena, known fondly by the locals as Il Campo (meaning ‘field’ in Italian).
-It’s easy to see why when you enter the vast shell-shaped square lined by beautiful ancient buildings.
-You’ll find many of the important sites on, or close to, this square, so it’s a great place to start any city walking trip.
+Piazza del Campo is the main square in UNESCO Siena, known fondly by the locals as Il Campo (meaning ‘field’ in Italian).
+We quickly saw why, as the shell-shaped square is lined by beautiful old buildings.
+It’s a great place to people-watch, but you can also discover:

 No time to read now?